andrew/ultimate-awesome/README.md

 - [awesome-dev](https://github.com/afedyanin/awesome-dev) - Awesome C# development.
 - [awesome-sdg-rad](https://github.com/AI-in-Transportation-Lab/awesome-sdg-rad) - A carefully curated collection of tools, datasets, papers, and open-source implementations focused on Synthetic Data Generation (SDG) and its realism-driven extension, Realistic Artificial Data (RAD) — a paradigm that moves beyond superficial resemblance toward causally grounded, physically consistent, and privacy-safe data generation.
 - [awesome-42](https://github.com/airone01/awesome-42) - A curated list of the best resources built around 42.
-- [awesome-screenshot-tools](https://github.com/aitaskorchestra/awesome-screenshot-tools) - A curated list of screenshot APIs, tools, libraries, and resources for developers.
 - [awesome-docker-ai-lists](https://github.com/ajeetraina/awesome-docker-ai-lists) - A curated collection of Docker AI/ML resources, tools, and use cases.
 - [awesome-owasp-security-testing](https://github.com/aks-builds/awesome-owasp-security-testing) - A curated list of OWASP projects, standards, and companion open-source tools for security testing of web apps, APIs, mobile apps, and supporting infrastructure — covering DAST, SAST, SCA/SBOM, secret scanning, IaC scanning, threat modeling, and DevSecOps.
 - [awesome-genai-resources](https://github.com/akshay-kamath/awesome-genai-resources) - A growing list of all things Generative AI — from learning resources and research papers to tools, models, and practical guides.
 Whether you're a beginner or a researcher, this repo is meant to help you explore and stay updated with the latest in GenAI.